sdmydbr9/tripura-cuisines/README.md

 # Traditional Cuisines of Tripura

-This document highlights some of the traditional dishes from Tripura, their ingredients, and preparation methods.
-These dishes reflect the rich culinary heritage of the Borok (Tripuri community) and often emphasize natural, oil-free, and masala-free cooking techniques.
+This document highlights some of the traditional dishes from Tripura, their ingredients, and preparation methods and often emphasize natural, oil-free, and masala-free cooking techniques.

 ---